Big cinema at Zoo Palast! The elaborately restored, traditional Berlin cinema shows sophisticated entertainment and family films.

 I do not go to the cinema to see the latest blockbuster, but for the space and the ritual.
 I feel most at home in the small Lichtblick Kino and in the Kino Arsenal, where they show films you can hardly find elsewhere.
 For this list I looked for the houses that make going to the cinema an experience in itself.

-The grand old Zoo Palast is back!
-The elaborately restored, traditional cinema in Berlin shows sophisticated entertainment and family films.
+Big cinema at Zoo Palast!
+The elaborately restored, traditional Berlin cinema shows sophisticated entertainment and family films.

-A little hidden, actually in the third backyard of Höfe am Südstern in Kreuzberg, you will find the small, relaxed arthouse-cinema which has long turned into an institution.
-In 2013 the Sputnik Kino celebrated its 25th anniversary.
+A little hidden, in the third backyard of the Höfe am Südstern in Kreuzberg, lies the small, relaxed arthouse cinema, which has since become an institution.

-Next to other cultural-social institutions, Kulturfabrik Moabit is also home of the Filmrauschpalast cinema.
+Among other cultural-social institutions, Kulturfabrik Moabit houses the Filmrauschpalast as an independent art-house cinema.

-The name of the little cinema in the heart of Friedrichshain says it all!
-With round about 80 seats it’s one of the smallest cinemas in Berlin.
+Kino Intimes - the name of the small cinema in Friedrichshain says it all!
+With around 80 seats, it is one of the smallest cinemas in Berlin.

-The Eva is a small independent neighborhood cinema with a sophisticated program and less commercial productions.
+The Eva is a small district cinema in Wilmersdorf, showing a sophisticated program with less commercial productions.

-The Lichtblick is a charming living room cinema on Kastanienallee.
+Lichtblick is a charming living room cinema on Kastanienallee in Berlin-Prenzlauer Berg.